yashrajnayak/meetup-status-updater/README.md

 ❌ **Store credentials** or login information
 ❌ **Inject ads** or promotional content

-## 🤝 Support
+## 🤝 Support & Contributing

-If you encounter issues, first check:
-- You're on the correct page type (Meetup attendees page)
+### 🆘 Getting Help

+Before reporting issues, please:
+- ✅ Review the troubleshooting section above
-- You have organizer permissions for the event
+- ✅ Check that you're using a supported browser and have organizer permissions
-- The Meetup page has fully loaded before starting
+- ✅ Verify you're on the correct Meetup attendees page
-- Browser console for error messages (F12 → Console tab)
+- ✅ Look at browser console messages (F12 → Console) for detailed error information

-**Contributing**:
+### 🐛 Reporting Issues

+When reporting bugs, please include:
+- **Browser version and type** (Chrome 118, Edge 119, etc.)
+- **Operating system** (Windows 11, macOS 14, etc.)
+- **Meetup event details** (number of attendees, event type - remove sensitive info)
+- **Screenshot of error messages** or unexpected behavior
+- **Steps to reproduce** the problem consistently
+- **Console error logs** (F12 → Console) if available

+### 💡 Feature Requests

+We welcome suggestions for new features!
+When requesting features:
+- Describe the use case and why it would be helpful
+- Provide mockups or detailed descriptions if possible
+- Consider how it would fit with existing functionality
+- Check existing issues to avoid duplicates

+### 🔧 Contributing Code

+Contributions are welcome!
+Here's how to get started:

+1. **Fork the repository** on GitHub
+2. **Clone your fork** locally
+3. **Create a feature branch** (`git checkout -b feature/amazing-feature`)
+4. **Make your changes** with clear, commented code
+5. **Test thoroughly** with different scenarios
+6. **Commit your changes** (`git commit -m 'Add amazing feature'`)
+7. **Push to your branch** (`git push origin feature/amazing-feature`)
+8. **Open a Pull Request** with a clear description

+### 📝 Development Guidelines

+- Follow existing code style and conventions
+- Add comments for complex logic
+- Test with multiple browsers if possible
+- Ensure compatibility with Meetup's current page structure
+- Update documentation for new features

+### 🔗 Resources

-- [Issue Tracker](../../issues) - Report bugs or request features
+- **[Issue Tracker](../../issues)** - Report bugs or request features
-- Fork the repository and submit pull requests for improvements
+- **[Discussions](../../discussions)** - General questions and community support
+- **[Wiki](../../wiki)** - Additional documentation and guides
+- **[Releases](../../releases)** - Download stable versions and see changelog

+---

-**Remember**: This extension automates the same manual process you would do - it just saves you time by clicking the buttons automatically!
+**💝 Remember**: This extension automates the same manual process you would perform - it just saves you time by clicking the buttons automatically!
+It's designed to be a helpful tool for busy event organizers who want to focus on creating great experiences rather than managing administrative tasks.